jones58/jones58-hobby-page.github.io/README.md

 - I was happy with the site but decided I wanted the site's text to be a bit longer to avoid it looking too static, like an image or .pdf.
 - Just for fun, I used ChatGPT to generate some extra copy here.

-For a more detailed explanation of how I made this site over time, see the commmits.
+For a more detailed explanation of how I made this site over time, see the commits.